 I've topped the wind-swept heights with easy grace

 Where never lark or even eagle flew -

 And, while with silent lifting mind I've trod

 Put out my hand and touched the face of God.

-- Pilot Officer John G. Magee Jr.To send flowers to the family of Robert Linton, please visit Tribute Store
+- Pilot Officer John G. Magee Jr.To send flowers to the family or plant a tree in memory of Robert Linton, please visit Tribute Store